-- Our compensation philosophy and objectives for executives of the Company, including our Named Executive Officers; - The roles of our O&C Committee and management in the executive compensation process; - The key components of the executive compensation program; and - The decisions we make in the compensation process that align with our philosophy and objectives.
+- · Our compensation philosophy and objectives for executives of the Company, including our Named Executive Officers; - The roles of our O&C Committee and management in the executive compensation process; - The key components of the executive compensation program; and - · The decisions we make in the compensation process that align with our philosophy and objectives.

-Throughout this Proxy Statement, the term "Named Executive Officers" means: (1) the Chairman of the Board and Chief Executive Officer, Gerard M. Anderson; (2) the Senior Vice President and Chief Financial Officer, Peter B. Oleksiak; (3) the President and Chief Operating Officer, Steven E. Kurmas; (4) the Vice Chairman and Chief Administrative Officer, David E. Meador; and (5) the Group President of our Company, and the President and Chief Operating Officer of DTE Electric and Gas Storage and Pipelines, Gerardo Norcia.
+Throughout this Proxy Statement, the term "Named Executive Officers" means: (1) the Chairman of the Board and Chief Executive Officer, Gerard M. Anderson; (2) the Senior Vice President and Chief Financial Officer, Peter B. Oleksiak; (3) the Vice Chairman, Steven E. Kurmas; (4) the Vice Chairman and Chief Administrative Officer, David E. Meador; and (5) the President and Chief Operating Officer, Gerardo Norcia.
 In addition, the term "executive" includes the Named Executive Officers, other key employees of the Company as designated by management from time to time and Executive Officers as defined by the Exchange Act.